 Your vehicle is equipped with the Intelligent Oil-Life Monitor system, which displays a message in the information display at the proper oil change interval.
-This interval may be up to one year or 10000 miles (16000 kilometers).
+This interval may be up to one year or 10.000 mi (16.000 km).

 When the oil change message appears in the information display, it is time for an oil change.
-Make sure you perform the oil change within two weeks or 500 miles (800 kilometers) of the message appearing.
+Make sure you perform the oil change within two weeks or 500 mi (800 km) of the message appearing.
 Make sure you reset the Intelligent Oil-Life Monitor after each oil change.
-See Oil Change Indicator Reset (page 180).
+See Oil Change Indicator Reset (page 191).

-If your information display resets prematurely or becomes inoperative, you should perform the oil change interval at six months or 5000 miles (8000 kilometers) from your last oil change.
-Never exceed one year or 10000 miles (16000 kilometers) between oil change intervals.
+If your information display resets prematurely or becomes inoperative, you should perform the oil change interval at six months or 5,000 mi (8,000 km) from your last oil change.
+Never exceed one year or 10,000 mi (16,000 km) between oil change intervals.